 Outdoor Norfolks should spend time outdoors getting exercise and fresh air.
 They will instinctively chase after squirrels and birds, so they should always be kept in a secure enclosure and walked on a leash.
 Digging also comes naturally to Norfolks, so don't bring home this breed if the thought of holes in the yard upsets you.

-Endurance Norfolks have the energy for multiple games of hide-and-go-seek, or fetch through the day, in addition to several medium-length walks.
+Endurance Norfolks have the energy for multiple games of hide-and-seek, or fetch throughout the day, in addition to several medium-length walks.

 Activity distance rating

 Food Norfolk Terriers require about a ½ cup to 1 cup of good quality dry dog food each day, ideally split between two meals.
 The proper amount of food will vary widely based upon their size, activity level, and age.
 Talk to your veterinarian about the optimal diet and quantity of food for your Norfolk.

 Alone Time The courageous, independent Norfolk Terrier doesn't mind spending a bit of time alone.
 But let that time drag on too long and you'll have to contend with problem behaviors, including barking and destructive chewing.
 Crate train your Norfolk—make his dog crate appealing so you'll be able to leave him alone for an hour or two without worry.

 12 - 16 years